-Pickleball is a paddle sport played on a scaled down size tennis court, utilizing wooden or composite paddles and a plastic wiffleball.
+Pickleball is a paddle sport played on a scaled-down size tennis court, utilizing wooden or composite paddles and a plastic wiffleball.
 It combines many elements of tennis, badminton and ping-pong and can be played singles or doubles.
 The rules of Pickleball are simple and the game is easy for beginners of all ages to learn.
 Games can develop into a quick, fast-paced, competition for players of all skill levels.

-Somerville YMCA Pickleball Hours
+Somerville Y Pickleball Hours

 Mondays: 12:00-1:30 pm

 Saturdays: 12:30-2:30 pm

 Free for Members

 The net will be set up in the gymnasium for pick-up play on a first come/first serve basis.
 If more than one group want to play, please be courteous and rotate play.
 If Pickleball grows we will institute a registration process.